Carlos Quenedit (© Chris Hardy)

 Joined as a soloist in 2012.

-Born in Havana, Carlos Quenedit trained at the country’s famed National Ballet School.
+Born in Havana, Carlos Quenedit trained at Cuba’s National Ballet School.
 He began his career at Ballet Nacional de Cuba and has danced with Miami City Ballet, Ballet de Monterrey, Royal Winnipeg Ballet, and Joffrey Ballet.
 He joined San Francisco Ballet as a soloist in 2012 and was promoted to principal dancer in 2014.